Mark Golovkov: Views

 Mark (Golovkov) has written and spoken numerous times about the importance of architecture in the Orthodox church, both in modern times and historical.
 While supervising the restoration projects of Orthodox religious buildings primarily in Moscow Oblast and Russia as a whole, he spoke of the importance of preserving the historical appearance and atmosphere of these buildings, saying that the architectural traditions are important in Orthodox spirituality.

 Mark (Golovkov) was one of many leaders of Christian denominations to express their opposition of Saudi Islamic scholar and cleric Abdul-Aziz ibn Abdullah Al ash-Sheikh, when the latter declared that all churches in the Arabian Peninsula must be destroyed.
 As then head of the department of Russian Orthodox churches abroad, Mark (Golovkov) called the sheikh's fatwa "alarming" and told the Interfax news agency he hoped that Saudi Arabia's neighbors in the region "will be surprised by the calls made by this sheikh and ignore them".

+Mark (Golovkov) has publicly supported the Russian invasion of Ukraine on multiple occasions during visits to Russia.
+He has blessed military equipment before its dispatch to the front, delegated clergy from the Ryazan Diocese to minister to Russian servicemen fighting in the occupied territories, and encouraged citizens to forcibly mobilise to the front.
+He also referred disparagingly to Russians who had left the country following the start of the full-scale invasion as a "generation of freeloaders".